 Creases on the wetsuit highly affect how the neoprene holds heat.
 Wetsuits get creased while in the drier.
 So, do not use the drier.
 Instead, after washing, hang it up on a wide hanger and let it dry under a shade.

 How Long Does Neoprene Take to Dry

 Drying a wetsuit after cleaning takes two stages.
-Again, squeezing or any process that will leave creases to the neoprene is a no-no. The same goes with heating, so don’t squeeze and don’t put under direct heat.
+Again, squeezing or any process that will leave creases in the neoprene is a no-no. The same goes with heating, so don’t squeeze and don’t put under direct heat.

 Hang it to dry, so the outside of the suit dries.
 Once you notice that it doesn’t drip any excess water, turn it inside out to let the other side of the wetsuit dry.
 Drying both sides is critical.
-If one side doesn’t dry properly, the moist within will destroy the suit over time.
+If one side doesn’t dry properly, the moisture within will destroy the suit over time.

 Feel the side being dried every once in a while.
 If the side exposed to air feels dry, turn it inside out to dry the other side.
 Do this repeatedly until it feels completely dry.

 Washing a wetsuit is a tedious task that it is almost always tempting to turn to a washing machine for help.
 But, as much as you can – do not.
 If you want your wetsuit to last longer, wash it safely by hand.
 And, make sure to dry it out completely.